Morwenn/cpp-sort/doc/sorters.md

 While these objects offer little more than regular sorting functions by themselves, you can use them with [*sorter adapaters*](sorter-adapters.md) to craft more elaborate sorters effortlessly.
-Every sorter is available from in its own file.
-However, you can also include all the availble sorters at once with the following
+Every sorter is available in its own file.
+However, you can also include all the availble sorters at once with the following line:
-include:

 ```cpp
 #include <cpp-sort/sorters.h>
 ```

+Note that the library does not make a difference between sorters and sorter adapaters, so the adapters will also be included.
 The following sorters are available:

 `pdq_sorter`
 ------------